Panorama of the city of Olsztyn

 Museum of Warmia

-As you wander the cobbled streets, you’ll catch glimpses of the ancient city walls and enjoy scenic views of the Łyna River, which gently winds its way through the old town.
-With many restaurants and cafés lining the square, you can savour traditional Polish cuisine and enjoy a glass of local beer while soaking in the vibrant atmosphere.
-Whether you’re exploring the market, admiring the architecture, or simply relaxing by the river, Market Square is a must-see attraction that captures the spirit of Olsztyn.
+As you wander the cobblestone streets, you’ll see remains of the ancient city walls and catch views of the Ɓyna River winding through the Old Town.
+The square is lined with restaurants and cafĂ©s where you can grab some traditional Polish food and a local beer while taking in the scene.
+Whether you’re browsing the market or just chilling by the water, the Market Square really captures the heart of Olsztyn.

 The lake Ukiel you must choose to visit in Olsztyn!